dankle/mocha-espresso/README.md

 # Mocha-espresso

-Mocha-espresso is a tool that allows you to execute mocha test suites in parallel.
+Mocha-espresso is a cli tool that allows you to execute mocha test suites in parallel.
 The main purpose of this module is to increase execution speed of mocha test suites.

 ## How does it work?

-Mocha-espresso will execute all mocha testcases existing in a directory and its subfolders in a asynchronous way.
-Each .js file will execute in its own thread while the main thread will keep track of the reports and updating the PR on github.
+Mocha-espresso will execute all mocha test cases existing in a directory and its subfolders in a asynchronous way.
+Each *.js file will execute in its own thread while the main thread will keep track of the reports.
-When all tests are done one summarized report will be created.
+When all tests are done one summarized report will be created, and if configured to do so, comment and commit status will be added to a PR on github.

 ---